Fuel Economy in Hot Weather

 However, keeping passengers comfortable in hot weather by rolling down the windows or using the air conditioning (AC) can reduce fuel economy.

 Running your car's air conditioning is the main contributor to reduced fuel economy in hot weather.
 Its effect depends on a number of factors, such as the outside temperature, humidity, and intensity of the sun.
-Under very hot conditions, AC use can reduce a conventional vehicle's fuel economy by more than 25%.1,2 The AC's effect on hybrids, plug-in hybrids, and electric vehicles (EVs) can be even larger on a percentage basis.2
+Under very hot conditions, AC use can reduce a conventional vehicle's fuel economy by more than 25%, particularly on short trips.1,2,3 The AC's effect on hybrids, plug-in hybrids, and electric vehicles (EVs) can be even larger on a percentage basis.2

 What can I do to improve my fuel economy in hot weather?

-- Roll the windows down at lower speeds; use the AC at highway speeds.
+- Roll the windows down at lower speeds; use the AC at highway speeds.1,4

 - Don't use the AC more than needed or set the temperature lower than needed.

-- Park in the shade or use a sunshade so that the cabin doesn't get as hot.
+- Park in the shade or use a sunshade so that the cabin doesn't get as hot.3

 - Don't idle with the AC running before driving.
 Turn the AC on after you begin to drive or after airing out the cabin briefly.
 Most AC systems will cool the vehicle faster while driving.

 - Read your owner's manual.
-Most manuals explain how the AC system controls work and how to best use and maintain the AC system.4
+Most manuals explain how the AC system controls work and how to best use and maintain the AC system.5

 - For plug-in hybrids and electric vehicles, pre-cooling the cabin while plugged into the charger can extend your vehicle's range.
 Also, using a warmer temperature setting for the AC will use less battery power.